-National data indicates that one in four children experience a traumatic event in their lifetime that can affect learning and development2; in a 2013-2014 screening of 572 Los Angeles students, 88% reported experiencing three or more traumatic events.3 Research supports that even one traumatic event influences the brain enough to alter development, such as increasing symptoms of depression, irritability, aggressive behaviors, and anxiety while decreasing attention/focus, short-and long-term memory, communication and language skills.4
+National data indicates that one in four children experience a traumatic event in their lifetime that can affect learning and development2; in a 2013-2014 screening of 572 Los Angeles students, 88% reported experiencing three or more traumatic events3.
+Research supports that even one traumatic event influences the brain enough to alter development, such as increasing symptoms of depression, irritability, aggressive behaviors, and anxiety while decreasing attention/focus, short- and long-term memory, communication and language skills4.

-In our effort to reduce the inequities between subgroup performance and increase achievement for all students, we will continue to implement Quiet Time, and additionally move to becoming Trauma Informed Schools.
+In our effort to reduce the inequities between subgroup performance and increase achievement for all students, we are implementing Calm Classroom and becoming Trauma Informed Schools.
 This is an approach to teaching and school culture that understands that our students bring with them their past experiences and aids in the healing process for those that have experienced trauma.
-One component of this approach is to provide a Social-Emotional Learning intervention course which we will continue to implement with Quite Time.
-Through our work with Quiet Time, we have supported the region in making a similar transition to Calm Classroom.
+One component of this approach is to provide a Social-Emotional Learning intervention course called Calm Classroom.